geraldbryan/Time-Management-Project/README.md

 We use **K-Prototypes** method because the algorithm is similiar with the famous clustering method (K-means), but the advantage of this method is, it can be used for mixed type data which what our data look likes now.

-Before do the clustering part, we try to determine the number of clusters using the Elbow Method. **Elbow Method** consists of plotting the explained variation as a function of the number of clusters, the number of cluster is on he elbow of the curve.
+Before do clustering part, we try to determine the number of clusters using Elbow Method. **Elbow Method** consists of plotting the explained variation as a function of the number of clusters, the number of cluster is on elbow of the curve.

 ![elbow](image/elbow.png)

-We decide that there is a sharp elbow of the curve is on number 3.
+From the plot there is a sharp elbow of the curve on number 3.
 Thus, we set the number of clusters into three time management qualities:

  - Good Time Management Quality